Neighborhood Adaptive Estimators for Causal Inference under Network Interference: Introduction

 As mentioned earlier, the estimation of the interference function is an intermediary step in the estimation of the average direct treatment effect (ADTE).
-The analysis of the outcome regression based estimator of the ADTE is a direct consequence of the estimation of the interference function and it inherits the rates of convergence.
-On the other hand, the the doubly robust estimator leverages the independence between treatment assignments (while allowing heterogeneous propensity scores) to create an orthogonal moment condition which helps diminish the impact of using estimated nuisance parameters (e.g., interference function estimates).
-However, our estimator is not only learning the relevant interference values but also generating the patterns to be tested.
-Such feature engineering creates technical issues that we could not apply the original interference estimates.
-Instead we pursue a way to decouple the feature engineering from the rest of the estimation.
-To do that we propose a new estimator that leverages synthetic treatments in order to generate the relevant features in the estimation of the interference function.
-The generation of synthetic treatments acts similarly to split sampling to reduce overfitting (however due to the network dependence split sampling is more delicate to implement).
-Our analysis of the second estimator accounts for the feature engineering step of learning the interference patterns and provides conditions under which the estimator is unbiased and asymptotically normal.
+The analysis of the outcome regression estimator is a direct consequence of the estimation of the interference function, and it inherits the rates of convergence.
+On the other hand, the augmented inverse probability weighted estimator leverages the independence between treatment assignments (while allowing heterogeneous propensity scores) to create an orthogonal moment condition which helps diminish the impact of using estimated nuisance parameters (e.g. interference function estimates).
+However, our interference estimator not only learns the relevant interference values, but also generates the patterns to be tested.
+Such feature engineering creates an additional dependence that impacts the rate of convergence of the interference estimator.
+This dependence is problematic in the analysis of the distribution of the AIPW estimator.
+To mitigate this dependence, we pursue a way to decouple feature engineering from the rest of the estimation.
+Sample-splitting has been a standard way to decouple the dependence within nuisance parameters, but, in our setting, the network dependence severely complicates the use of sample-splitting since we are allowing for the dependence radius to be unknown.
+A major contribution of our work is to propose the so-called synthetic treatments to bypass these difficulties.
+This leads to a modified interference estimator that breaks the dependency between the feature engineering step and the estimation of the interference function.
+In our analysis, the generation of synthetic treatments acts similarly to sampling-splitting and cross-fitting (used in cross-sectional data) to reduce the dependence across the nuisance function estimators.
+Our analysis of the AIPW estimator accounts for the feature engineering step of learning the interference patterns and provides conditions under which the estimator is asymptotically unbiased and asymptotically normal.
 Finally, we discuss conservative and non-conservative estimates for the variance.